-The likelihood of establishment and spread of spider mites in Australia is also assessed as being comparable to previous assessments.
+The likelihood of establishment and spread of spider mites in Australia is also assessed as being identical to previous assessments.
 These likelihoods relate specifically to events that occur in Australia, and are principally independent of the importation pathway.
-The consequences of spider mites are also independent of the importation pathway.
+The consequences of entry, establishment and spread of spider mites are also independent of the import pathway and are therefore consistent between pest risk assessments.
+Therefore, the existing ratings for the likelihood of entry, establishment and spread, and the rating for the overall consequences for spider mites have been adopted for fresh date fruit from the MENA region.

-In addition, the department has reviewed the latest literature (for example (Al-Atawi 2011; Al-Atawi, Kamran & Negm 2015; Al-Doghairi 2004; Al-Jboory & Al-Suaide 2010; Ben Chaaban, Chermiti & Kreiter 2011b, a, 2012; Ben Chaabane & Chermiti 2009; Blumberg 2008; El-Shafie 2012; Khodayari et al. 2013; Negm, Alatawi & Aldryhim 2014; Palevsky, Lotan & Gerson 2010; Palevsky et al. 2003; Vacante 2015; Wakil, Faleiro & Miller 2015)).
-No new information has been found to change the risk ratings for importation, distribution, establishment, spread or consequences as set out for spider mites in the existing policies.
+In addition, the department has reviewed the latest literature-for example Al-Atawi (2011); Al-Atawi, Kamran and Negm (2015); Al-Doghairi (2004); Al-Jboory and Al-Suaide (2010); Ben Chaaban, Chermiti and Kreiter (2011b, 2011a, 2012); Ben Chaabane and Chermiti (2009); Blumberg (2008); El-Shafie (2012); Khodayari et al. (2013); Negm, Alatawi and Aldryhim (2014); Palevsky, Lotan and Gerson (2010); Palevsky et al. (2003); Vacante (2016); Wakil, Faleiro and Miller (2015)-and no new information has been identified that would significantly change the risk ratings for importation, distribution, establishment, spread or consequences as set out for spider mites in the existing policies.